IoTAccessControl/RapidPatch/HOWTO.md

 ```

 To trigger the vulnerable function, we construct illegal input as follows.
 The correct buffer length should be 0.
 However, without installing the patch, we will get a overflow length value -1.
-The correct  length for this illegal packet should be 0.

 ```
 static void call_dummy_buggy_MQTT_function() {